Skip to content

 Window rules

-All the decorations values can be overriden for specific windows using window rules!
+All the decorations values can be overridden for specific windows using window rules!

 Borders